gajus/brim/README.md

 When page is in the minimal-ui, Brim will disable scrolling of the document (it does this in a [safe way](http://stackoverflow.com/a/26853900/368691) that does not affect the contents of the main element).
 Disabling document scrolling prevents accidentally leaving the minimal-ui when scrolling upwards.
 As per the original iOS 7.1 spec, tapping the top bar brings back the rest of the chrome.

-When page is in the full view, Brim will show the mask element, while treadmill in the background enables user to scroll down.
+When page is in the full view, Brim will show the mask element.

 ## Download